Celebrating our 25th year of connecting kids!

 Is Out of Reach

 Our mission is to provide free technology to children with cancer and other serious illnesses to support their education, as well as their social and emotional well-being.
 Technology, including iPads, laptops, robots and Internet access, enables our children to continue their education during treatment while also remaining connected to family, friends and medical providers.
-We currently support children in the US ages 3-18 giving first priority to children in the Northeast.
+We currently support children ages 3-18, in the following states: ME, NH, MA, VT, CT, RI, NY

 EVENTS